 Knowing and / or revisiting the best practices of Governance, realizing an integrated vision with Risk Management and Compliance is fundamental to ensure both good Corporate Governance and to inhibit and treat deviations and illegal acts committed through the structures of organizations.

-The expression “Corporate Governance” gained momentum in Brazil in the 1990s, with the foundation in 1995 of the Brazilian Institute of Corporate Governance (initially called the Brazilian Institute of Management Boards), publishing its first version of the Brazilian Code of Best Corporate Governance Practices Corporate in 1999 (now in its 5th edition), following the example of the OECD, which in the same year published its first version of the G20 Principles of Corporate Governance and the OECD.
+Briefly, the expression “Corporate Governance” gained momentum in Brazil around 30 years ago, with the foundation in 1995 of the Brazilian Institute of Corporate Governance (initially called the Brazilian Institute of Management Boards), publishing its first version of the Brazilian Code of Best Corporate Governance Practices Corporate in 1999 (now in its 5th edition), following the example of the OECD, which in the same year published its first version of the G20 Principles of Corporate Governance and the OECD.

 Such publications assist decision makers in assessing and improving the legal, regulatory and institutional framework for Corporate Governance, as well as providing guidance to stock exchanges, investors, companies and others with a role in the process of developing good governance of companies.
 Furthermore, they seek to stimulate the conscious and effective use of governance instruments, focusing on the essence of good practices, explaining the importance of business ethics.